The text is used for such notification actions as Notify by SMS or email, Register event for unit, Display online notification in pop-up window.

 Current date and time.

-Unit location at the moment when notification triggered.
+Unit location when notification was triggered.

 Last known unit location.
 This information may be useful if there is no location information in the triggered message.

 Create a locator link for the triggered unit (in parentheses indicate its lifespan in minutes, T and G parameters to show tracks and geofences).

 The smallest of the geofences where the unit was located when the notification was triggered.

 All the geofences in which the unit was located when the notification was triggered.

 Speed registered when notification was triggered (is not applicable to fuel fillings or thefts).

 Date and time of the triggered message, or the last message with the position (in case the triggered message has no information about the position).